EchterAlsFake/API_Docs/Porn_APIs/eaf_base_api.md

 - config.proxy : Your Proxy address
 - config.verify_ssl : Whether to verify SSL when doing network requests with a Proxy (Default: True)
 - config.use_http2: Whether to enable http2 support (enabled by default)
+- config.max_workers_download: How many workers to use for fetching segments in the threaded download mode
+- config.videos_concurrency: How many videos to fetch at the same time (Higher values can result in 429)
+- config.pages_concurrency: How many pages to fetch at the same time (Higher values can result in 429)

 For the default values, have a look in /modules/config.py > `RuntimeConfig`

 # Using Proxies
 > [!IMPORTANT]
 > If your proxy has problems with SSL and you get certificate warning, you can set `config.verify_ssl = False` to remove that.
 > However, this makes your connection vulnerable to Man in the Middle attack and everyone in your network as well as the proxy